 - 2.1.
-The following positions are to be elected by the Queensland Greens membership when the conditions for their implementation are met. - 2.2.
-When the Queensland Greens Legislative Assembly Party Room consists of three or more Members of the Legislative Assembly: - 2.2.1.
-Leader of the Queensland Greens Legislative Assembly Party Room.

-2.3.
-The Leader:
+The following positions are to be elected by the Queensland Greens membership when the conditions for their implementation are met. - 2.1.1.
+When the Queensland Greens Legislative Assembly Party Room consists of three or more Members of the Legislative Assembly: - 2.1.1.1.
+Leader of the Queensland Greens Legislative Assembly Party Room. - 2.1.2.
+If the Queensland Greens Legislative Assembly Party Room decides to have Deputy Leaders: - 2.1.2.1.
+Deputy Leader of the Queensland Greens Legislative Assembly Party Room, or - 2.1.2.2.
+Co-Deputy Leaders of the Queensland Greens Legislative Assembly Party Room. - 2.2.
+Any other Queensland Greens Legislative Assembly Party Room positions will be created and appointed by the Party Room. - 2.3.
+The Leader: - 2.3.1.

-- 2.3.1.
 Will be responsible for briefing journalists on the proceedings of Party Room where appropriate, unless the Party Room decides otherwise; - 2.3.2.
 Shall be the spokesperson for matters of state as described in the responsibilities of the Premier under the latest Administrative Arrangements Order.
 Party Room may allocate the responsibilities to other members of Party Room; - 2.3.3.
-Shall not speak on internal party matters or party governance unless approved by Management Committee, as per Section 29 of the Constitution;
+Shall not speak on internal party matters or party governance unless approved by

-2.4.
-Term of Leader
+Management Committee, as per Section 29 of the Constitution;

-2.4.1.
-The term of a Leader will be from the announcement of the results of the election of Queensland Greens Party Room Leader (5.1.7) to the announcement of the results of the subsequent election of Queensland Greens Party Room Leader unless otherwise specified in the constitution or by-laws.
+- 2.4.
+The Deputy Leader or Co-Deputy Leaders: - 2.4.1.
+Will take up the responsibilities of the Leader when they are on leave, or otherwise unavailable; - 2.4.2.
+Can share the responsibilities of the Leader, as decided by the Party Room. - 2.5.
+Term of Leaders - 2.5.1.
+The terms of all Leaders will be from the announcement of the results of the election of Queensland Greens Party Room Leaders (5.1.7) to the announcement of the results of the subsequent election of Queensland Greens Party Room Leaders unless otherwise specified in the constitution or by-laws.